Improving

 Partners

-Drivers Ed Solutions ADTSEA Florida Teen Safe Driving Coalition Foundation for a Drug-Free World SERADTSEA
+ADTSEA Florida Teen Safe Driving Coalition Foundation for a Drug-Free World SERADTSEA

 The American Driver and Traffic Safety Education Association - Florida (ADTSEA-FL) aims to improve the quality of driver education in Florida through advocacy, professional networking, sharing of resources, and developing educational opportunities for driver education and traffic safety professionals.